 Lebanon was a nice place.

-Palestinians got displaced into there.
+The Palestinians got displaced into there.

-The world promised they would be given high quality life and it would be okay.
+The world promised they would be given high-quality life and it would be okay.

 Of course, that was all a lie and they were put in refugee camps and no one took care of them.

-And so Egypt has come out and said this exact point that we would never accept a massive Palestinians to be uh on our land because then uh Israel can put provocateurs in there and attack Israel from this Egyptian refugee camp, and then that would allow Israel to continue expanding its borders.
+And so Egypt has come out and said this exact point: that we would never accept a massive Palestinians to be on our land because then Israel can put provocateurs in there and attack Israel from this Egyptian refugee camp.

 This literally already happened.

-And then um it all what's overhanging all of this.
+And then what's overhanging all of this?

-Well, they're gonna strike the Iranian nuclear facilities, and when they do that, Iran's gonna jump in in a major way.
+And when they do that, Iran's going to jump in in a major way.

-So the Palestinians just have to wait until that happens, and then there will be a huge war.
+So the Palestinians just have to wait until that happens.

 And the Egyptians, they are planning for war with Israel because they know there can be no peace with Israel.